suchsoak/IP_List_Ruby/README.md

 ```sh
   000.000.0.255
 ```
-After the script will print
+Then the script will be printed

 ```sh
   IP | PORT